Warp2063/Warp2063/README.md

 🌱 I’m currently learning HTML, CSS, and JS!

+---

+In the TechEd 201 course I'm taking, we've covered a wide variety of topics and created various projects.
+I've learned to use GitHub for project management, though I'm still building proficiency in it.
+Many programming concepts were already very familiar to me thanks to my experience in Java and other languages.
+(For example, data structures, code flow via conditionals and loops, etc.)  A collection of descriptions of most of the labs we did in the 201 course are already contained here: [201 Course Labs](https://github.com/Warp2063/TechEd-201/blob/main/code/code.md).
+I'm also working on a larger game project which is hosted here on GitHub as well.

+CSS has been very interesting, as well as the manipulation of the DOM.
+I've rather enjoyed being able to dynamically change page layouts by adding/removing classes to them, causing different bits of CSS to act on them.
+CSS animations have been a lot of fun as well.

 <!--
 **Warp2063/Warp2063** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.